 Stuff to Listen Out For

-Oh my, where does one begin?
-The show is a multilayered tapestry of stuff, things, and flappy hands.
-Approach from a distance, cautiously at first; if you’re easily frightened by loud squawking noises and youth slang then fear not, this is merely Dr. Kermode and Mr. Mayo waxing lyrical.
-What else should you know about before taking the plunge?
+If you’re easily frightened by loud squawking noises and youth slang then fear not, this is merely Dr. Kermode and Mr. Mayo waxing lyrical.
+What else should you know before taking the plunge?

-There are many, many in-jokes which you’ll pick up on pretty quickly (especially if you hit the Kermode and Mayo podcasts with a vengeance).
-These range from youth slang to greeting a certain actor on-air arbitrarily.
+There are many, many in-jokes you’ll pick up on pretty quickly (especially if you hit the Kermode and Mayo podcasts with a vengeance), or slowly – it depends on how stupid you are.

-These in-jokes are merely another fantastic way to brainwash listeners into joining the Church.
-You can also drop them into polite conversation on or offline to see whom amongst you is a fellow Wittertainee.
+These in-jokes are merely another fantastic way to brainwash listeners into joining the church.
+You can also drop them into polite conversation on or offline to see who amongst you is a fellow Wittertainee.

 The Code of Conduct